mahendra204/SQL--Case-Studies---Solutions/README.md

 problem solving ability, can think in such way that it matches to the real world scenarios and also imporves analytical thinking.

-I strongly believe that only solving case studies will gives us the confidence to solve any real world problems,and those skills are much needed in present
+I strongly believe that only solving case studies will gives us the confidence to solve any real world problems, imporves the ability handle complex problems and those skills are much needed in present
 Data and many data profile roles.